 had cattle head dying too frequently, which often caused SLA-busting

-disruptions to end users expecting 5 9's reliability.
+disruptions to end users expecting 5 9's reliability or better.

 Leaving the NoOps vs /DevOps bone aside, when I look at event-based programming models such as AWS Lamba and IBM OpenWhisk,